-Alok Mishra worked in film market research for 18 years before he and his partner produced their first film, 1BR, under their Malevolent Films banner.
-1BR, the story of a young woman who moves into an apartment complex with very strictly enforced rules, is available today, and you can watch the trailer above.
+1BR, currently one of the most popular films on Netflix, is the story of a young woman (Nicole Brydon Bloom) who moves into an apartment complex with very strictly enforced rules.
+Alok Mishra worked in film market research for 18 years before he and his partner produced 1BR, under their Malevolent Films banner.
 Here’s Alok on how 1BR was almost shut down by a ridiculous series of obstacles, and how it overcame them all.

 I tested mainstream films across the country for almost 20 years for the big-name companies that do those things.
 You know, the folks that ask if you want to come see a free movie.
 “Film Market Research” is the industry term, which is just a nice way of saying “come see a free screening so my company can give bad news to the film’s producers, who will shoot a new ending nobody is really going to like (until the director’s cut).”

 Producing my own films was always my goal, but the market-research lifestyle—nice salary, social connections, and all the other things it brought—made me complacent.
 A divorce (spoiler: mine) shook me out of that.
 It turned into one of those what-does-it-all-mean moments.
 If I wanted to make movies, why not now?
 I had the passion, and just as important, I had years of experience studying what real moviegoers want to see.

 My friend and former colleague Shane Vorster and I shared a love for elevated horror films—the really scary ones that always stay a step ahead of you.
 We set out to make one of those.
 We connected with director/screenwriter David Marmor.
 He wrote a terrific script called 1BR.
 He had done some fantastic shorts.
 So we went for it.
 What could go wrong with two first-time producers and a first-time writer/director?